The two-vina experiment

 Śrutis in the Şaḍja Grāma are shown as follows: three [in Ri], two [in Ga], four [in Ma], four [in Pa], three [in Dha], two [in Ni], and four [in Sa].

-Bharata enlists 9-shruti (consonant) intervals: “Sa-Pa”, “Sa-Ma”, “Ma-Ni”, “Ni-Ga” and “Re-Dha”.
-In addition, he defines another scale named “Ma-grama” in which “Pa” is one shruti lower than “Pa” in the Sa-grama, so that “Sa-Pa” is no longer consonant whereas “Re-Pa” is consonant because it is made of 9 shruti-s.
+Bharata uses 9-shruti (consonant) intervals: "Sa-Pa", "Sa-Ma", "Ma-Ni", "Ni-Ga" and "Re-Dha".
+He also defines another scale called "Ma-grama" in which "Pa" is one shruti lower than "Pa" in the Sa-grama, so that "Sa-Pa" is no longer consonant whereas "Re-Pa" is consonant because it is made up of 9 shruti-s.

-Intervals of 9 or 13 shruti-s are declared “consonant” (samvadi).
-Leaving out the octave, the best consonance in a musical scale is the perfect fifth with a frequency ratio close to 3/2.
-When tuning stringed instruments, a ratio differing from 3/2 generates beats indicating that a string is out of tune.
+Intervals of 9 or 13 shruti-s are declared "consonant" (samvadi).
+Ignoring the octave, the best consonance in a musical scale is the perfect fifth with a frequency ratio close to 3/2.
+When tuning stringed instruments, a ratio other than 3/2 will produce beats indicating that a string is out of tune.

 Sa-grama and Ma-grama according to Natya Shastra.
 Red and green segments indicate the two chains of perfect fifths.
 Underlined note names denote 'flat' positions.

-If frequency ratios are expressed logarithmically with 1200 cents representing one octave, and further converted to angles with a full octave on a circle, the description of Sa-grama and Ma-grama scales may be summarized on a circular diagram (see picture).
+If the frequency ratios are expressed logarithmically with 1200 cents representing an octave, and further converted to angles with a full octave on a circle, the description of the Sa-grama and Ma-grama scales can be summarised on a circular diagram (see figure).

-Two cycles of fifths have been highlighted in red and green colors.
-Note that both the “Sa-Ma” and “Ma-Ni” intervals are perfect fifths, discarding the association of Sa-grama with the conventional western scale: the “Ni” should be mapped to “B flat”, not to “B”.
-Further, the “Ni-Ga” perfect fifth implies that “Ga” is also “E flat” rather than “E”.
-The Sa-grama and Ma-grama scales are therefore “D modes”.
-For this reason, “Ga” and “Ni” appear underlined on the diagrams.
+Two cycles of fifths are highlighted in red and green colors.
+Note that both the "Sa-Ma" and "Ma-Ni" intervals are perfect fifths, which discards the association of Sa-grama with the conventional western scale: the "Ni" should be mapped to "B flat", not to "B".
+Furthermore, the perfect fifth "Ni-Ga" implies that "Ga" is also "E flat" rather than "E".
+The Sa-grama and Ma-grama scales are therefore "D modes".
+This is why "Ga" and "Ni" are underlined in the diagrams.

-Authors eager to identify Sa-grama and Ma-grama as a western scale claimed that when the text says that there are “3 shruti-s in Re” it should be understood between Re and Ga.
-Yet this interpretation is inconsistent with the second lowering of the moveable vina (see below).
+Authors eager to identify Sa-grama and Ma-grama as a western scale have claimed that when the text says that there are "3 shruti-s in Re" it should be understood as between Re and Ga.
+However, this interpretation is inconsistent with the second lowering of the movable vina (see below).

 The difference which occurs in Pañcama when it is raised or lowered by a Śruti and when consequential slackness or tenseness [of strings] occurs, will indicate a typical (pramāņa) Śruti.
 (XXVIII, 24)

 In other words, the size of this pramāņa ṣruti is not specified.
-It would therefore be misleading to postulate its equivalence with the syntonic comma (frequency ratio 81/80).
-Doing so reduces Bharata’s model to “just intonation”, indeed with interesting properties in its application to western harmony (read page), but with a questionable relevance to the practice of Indian music.
-As claimed by Arnold (1983 p.
+It would therefore be misleading to postulate its equivalence to the syntonic comma (frequency ratio 81/80).
+To do so reduces Bharata's model to "just intonation", indeed with interesting properties in its application to western harmony (see page), but with a questionable relevance to the practice of Indian music.
+As stated by Arnold (1983 p.
 39):

 The real phenomenon of intonation in Hindustani Classical Music as practised is much more amorphous and untidy than any geometry of course, as recent empirical studies by Levy (1982), and Arnold and Bel (1983) show.

-An equivalent way of connecting the two cycles of fifths would be to define a 7-shruti interval, for instance “Ni-Re”.
-If the pramāņa ṣruti were a syntonic comma then this interval would be a harmonic major third with ratio 5/4.
+An equivalent way of connecting the two cycles of fifths would be to define a 7-shruti interval, for example "Ni-Re".
+If the pramāņa ṣruti were a syntonic comma then this interval would be a harmonic major third with a ratioof 5/4.
 As mentioned in Just intonation, a general framework, the invention of the major third as a consonant interval dates back to the early 16th century in Europe.
-In Natya Shastra this 7-shruti interval had been rated “assonant” (anuvadi).
+In Natya Shastra this 7-shruti interval was classified as "assonant" (anuvadi).

-In all writings referring to the ancient Indian theory of scales, I occasionally used “pramāņa ṣruti” and “syntonic comma” as equivalent terms.
-This is acceptable if one accepts that the syntonic comma is allowed to take values other than 81/80.
-Consequently, the “harmonic major third” should not automatically be assigned frequency ratio 5/4.
+In all writings referring to the ancient Indian theory of scales, I have occasionally used "pramāņa ṣruti" and "syntonic comma" as equivalent terms.
+This is acceptable if one accepts that the syntonic comma can take values other than 81/80.
+Consequently, the "harmonic major third" should not automatically be assigned a frequency ratio of 5/4.

-Picture above represents the two vina-s tuned identically on Sa-grama.
-Matching notes are marked by yellow spots.
-The inner part of the blue circle will be the movable vina in the following transposition processes, and the outer part the fixed vina.
+The picture above shows the two vina-s tuned identically on Sa-grama.
+Matching notes are marked with yellow dots.
+The inner part of the blue circle will be the moving vina in the following transpositions, and the outer part the fixed vina.

 First lowering